 Economics of Empire

 In the early years of the occupation, when Egyptian finances were in disarray, French hostility to British actions was a serious problem.
 It was difficult to take bold and effective action.
 However, from 1889 onward there was a budget surplus and consequently greater freedom of action for the Egyptians and the British.
 A moderate degree of international agreement over Egypt was attained by the Convention of London (1885), which secured an international loan for the Egyptian government.
-The previous governments may well have been profiligate spenders, but they at least left an infrastructure that was the envy of nearly all other African and Middle Eastern powers.
-Cotton, light industry and agriculture were all consistent earners for the government.
-And, it was also one of the first non-European countries to exploit tourism.
+The guiding hand of Lord Cromer helped to direct funding towards infrastructural reform which included irrigation schemes, the Aswan Dam and improved travel infrastructure.
+Cotton, light industry and agriculture would all become consistent earners for the government.
+Additionally, it was also one of the first non-European countries to exploit tourism.
 They also benefitted from the world wars.
 They were able to supply the allied countries with food and materials.
 It was the relative economic strength of the country that enabled Britain to declare self-rule for the country in what was an unusually early time frame for decolonisation.

 Role within the Empire